KhloeLeclair/Stardew-ThemeManager/README.md

 ﻿# ThemeManager

-> **Hey!** This is for SMAPI v3.14 / v4.00 or later, when the new asset loading pipeline was introduced.
+> **Hey!** This is for SMAPI v3.14 / v4.00 or later, when the new `AssetRequested` event was introduced.
 If you're looking for SMAPI v3.13 and lower support, check the [main-3 branch](https://github.com/KhloeLeclair/Stardew-ThemeManager/tree/main-3).

 * [What is ThemeManager?](#what-is-thememanager)
 * [Quick!
 How do I use this?](#quick-how-do-i-use-this)